FAST-LAHORE/project-phase-3-cs-a-and-e-safe-city/README.md

 1. mail.jar (supported by Google)

    To send challan to a person.
-   Download mail.jar from this repository.
+   Download Libraries -> mail.jar from this repository.
 Right click Libraries (in Projects menu) -> Add JAR/Folder -> Navigate and add mail.jar.
    Make sure sender's Gmail address and password matches and sender have enabled Allow Less-secure Apps by going to  https://myaccount.google.com/lesssecureapps